sarahmgh7212/facebooklite-with-sql/readme.md

-#This is a facebooklite project with php and Oracle sql
+#This is a facebooklite project written in php and Oracle SQL Developer

 Facebooklite app